moonconomics/crude-oil-price-shocks-and-state-tax-implications/README.md

 III.
 STATA instructions:
-1. Open the replication zip folder.
-2. Copy all the folders from the replication zip folder and paste them on your desktop.
+1. Download all the files into a folder on your desktop.
-3. Copy the address of the raw_data folder from your desktop.
-4. Open STATA
+2. Open STATA
-5. From STATA, open the do_files folder on your desktop and select codes.do.
+3. From STATA, open codes.do.
-6. Follow the instructions on codes.do.
+4. Follow the instructions on codes.do.
 Make sure to install the necessary packages to run the regressions.

 IV.
 Data Sources